donamath/PyLearn/Contributer.md

 -Fork this repository.

--Check the list of concepts that are present in the folder problems.
+-Check the list of concepts that are present in the folder 'problems'.

+-You can add the features of various python libraries in the folder named 'Libraries'.

 -Find out a concept that is not present in the folder and create a new file.
 Example: list_comprehension.